sajallearn/SimpleMavenProject/README.md

 # SimpleMavenProject
-This is a dummy maven project
+This is just a dummy maven project